Meth In The Morning, Heroin At Night: Inside The Seesaw Struggle of Dual Addiction

 "Methamphetamine served as an opioid substitute, provided a synergistic high, and balanced out the effects of opioids so one could function 'normally,' " the researchers write.

-It's kind of like having a cup of coffee in the morning to wake up, and a glass of wine in the evening to wind down, or using meth on Monday to get to work, heroin on Friday to ease into the weekend.
+It's kind of like having a cup of coffee in the morning to wake up and a glass of wine in the evening to wind down — or using meth on Monday to get to work and heroin on Friday to ease into the weekend.

 Amelia says that's how her drug use evolved to include meth.